leikareipa/leikareipa.github.io/blog/comparing-chatgpt-models-drawing-skills/content.md

 ## Visualizing the internet in the style of Gource

-<b>Prompt</b>&mdash;<i>Write JavaScript code that draws into a pixel buffer a representation of the early Internet in the style of Gource.
-The pixel buffer has four bytes per pixel: red, green, blue, alpha.</i>
+<p class="label-a">"Write JavaScript code that draws into a pixel buffer a representation of the early Internet in the style of Gource.
+The pixel buffer has four bytes per pixel: red, green, blue, alpha."</p>

-<b>Prompt</b>&mdash;<i>Could you use this graph to plot a representation of www.geocities.com from the late 1990s as best as you can?</i>
+<p class="label-a">"Could you use this graph to plot a representation of www.geocities.com from the late 1990s as best as you can?"</p>

 > GPT-3.5 Default
 ![{iframe}](./gource/default.html)